FlominatorTM/WikiTree/Python/README.md

 downloads all FILE entries (mostly images) from a GEDCOM, that was exported from WikiTree, into a local subfolder and generates a GEDCOM file that links to the local files

+### WikiTreePlus2GEDCOM.py

+takes email, password and a WikiTree+ query and turns the result into a GEDCOM file named wikitree_data.ged

 ## ProjectMembers.py

 - lists members of a given Project and their activity status and other statistics